input-output-hk/marlowe-doc/docs/platform-and-architecture/marlowe-language-guide.md

 `data Token = Token CurrencySymbol TokenName`

 The ada token of Cardano is represented as `Token adaSymbol adaToken`, however, you can create your own currencies and tokens.

+## Minimum ada requirements

+There is a minimum ada requirement to create a contract.
+However, when the contract involves different native tokens in the output, the minimum ada requirement increases to accommodate every potential contract path.

+### Ledger rule

+The **[minimum ada requirement](https://docs.cardano.org/native-tokens/minimum-ada-value-requirement/)** is a ledger rule that requires every Tx output to contain a minimum amount of ada.

+This amount increases with the number of different native tokens in the output.
+The node will reject transaction outputs that don't satisfy the minimum ada requirement.

+### Deposited at contract creation, refunded at closing

+The minimum ada deposit is deposited into a Marlowe contract account when it is created.
+The deposit is held in this account until the contract closes.
+Afterwards it is refunded.

+### Maximum required ada deposit

+The amount of ada deposited should be enough to cover the maximum required ada deposit for the Marlowe script output at any point in the contract.

+### Minimum ada requirement starts low, may increase depending on actions

+The Marlowe script output holds all the funds in the contract accounts.
+At the beginning of the contract, typically there will be only one account that holds the min ada deposit.
+At the start, the min ada requirement is rather low.

+If the contract contains deposit actions that put native tokens into accounts, the min ada requirement will increase.
+If you did not deposit enough ada to cover that increased min ada requirement, you will be unable to take those deposit actions, blocking the contract from advancing.
+This will not lock funds; the contract will simply timeout and the money in the accounts will get refunded.

+### Simulate all potential contract paths

+When creating a contract, you need to evaluate all possible paths, keeping track of the number of native tokens in the accounts at each step.
+The highest value of this number will determine the maximum required ada deposit.
+This is the safe amount to use as the min ada deposit for that contract.

+### Without sufficient minimum ada deposit, certain contract paths may be inaccessible

+It would be impossible to create a Marlowe contract that does not satisfy the min ada requirement because such a transaction would violate the ledger rules (eg, you can't create a Marlowe contract that has 0 total money in the accounts).
+While it is possible to create a contract with an insufficient min ada deposit, you may never be able to execute certain paths of the contract.